-K12 Climate Action is part of This Is Planet Ed at the Aspen Institute, an initiative that intends to unlock the power of education as a force for climate action, climate solutions, and environmental justice to empower the rising generation to lead a sustainable, resilient, and equitable future.
-This Is Planet Ed works across early childhood, children's media, K-12 schools, and higher education to build our societal capacity to advance climate solutions. www.ThisIsPlanetEd.org
+K12 Climate Action is a part of This Is Planet Ed at the Aspen Institute, an initiative that intends to unlock the power of education as a force for climate action, climate solutions, and environmental justice to empower the rising generation to lead a sustainable, resilient, and equitable future.
+This Is Planet Ed works across Early Years, K-12, Higher Education, and Children's Media to build our societal capacity to advance climate solutions. www.ThisIsPlanetEd.org